miguelwon/agente/README.md

 # agente

 A very simple Python framework for building AI Agents.

 ## Overview

-Agente is a Python framework that allows you to create AI agents just like you create classes and methods.
+Agente is a Python framework that allows you to create AI agents just like you create Python classes and methods.

+Each method can be converted to into a function calling tool using a simple decorator.

-The Multi-agent orchestration is supported in an hierarchical way, starting from a main agent that can delegate tasks to specialized agents.
+Multi-agent orchestration is supported in an hierarchical way, starting from a main agent that can delegate tasks to specialized agents.

 ## Features

-- Simple agent creation easily customizable
+- Simple agent creation and easily customizable
-- Support for streaming responses
+- Support for **streaming** responses
 - Tool integration capabilities
 - Multi-agent orchestration
-- Autonomous agent tool  that allows an agent to create its own tools (experimental)
+- **Autonomous agent tool**  that allows an agent to create its own tools (experimental)

 ## Installation